sarth2006/Music_Genre_Classifier-ML/README.md

 ## ⚠ Kaggle API Setup (Important)

-This project may require downloading datasets from Kaggle.
+This project requires downloading datasets from Kaggle.

-For security reasons:

--   Do NOT upload your `kaggle.json` file to GitHub.
--   The `kaggle.json` file contains your private API credentials.

 ### How to Configure Kaggle API